Brainlabs-Digital/Google-Ads-Scripts/Monitoring/README.md

 ## capacity-controller.js

+While the idea of too many conversions might seem like a far-fetched fantasy to some advertisers, for others it can be a real nightmare.
+A load of conversions that you don’t have the resources to fulfil means overstretched staff and under-serviced customers.
+To add insult to injury, you’ll probably still be throwing money at PPC ads which drive more potential converters to your site.
+If only there were a way to stop your Google Ads account in its tracks when you’ve hit your conversion limit to fend off such an onslaught.
+As luck would have it, Capacity Controller will do exactly that.

 ## check-for-empty-ad-groups.js

 Empty ad groups are useless.
 Full ones are useful.
 This script will make sure all your ad groups have all the right ingredients to make them appear on the SERP: not just checking for empty groups, but also making sure ad copy is appropriate and keywords have been approved.
 Very helpful when you’re managing a large account!